MMadejsza/Python_OOP-_Football_Squad_Manager/README.md

 # Python_OOP?_Football_Squad_Manager
 This project is one of the scenarios given at my university to practice programming in Python.
+Graded for 82.

 ## Uses inter alia concepts of:
 Classes, objects and functions encapsulation, looping, external libraries